tgallacher/commented.tech/content/blog/enabling-cors-aws-api-gateway-for-http-proxy-using-serverless/index.md

 1. `Access-Control-Allow-Methods`
 1. `Access-Control-Allow-Origin`

-Neither of this is possible using CloudSearch (at the time of writing, anyway), so we need APIG to save us from having to set up and deploy/manage a backend proxy--such as a AWS Lambda.
+Neither of this is possible using CloudSearch (at the time of writing, anyway), so we need APIG to save us from having to set up and deploy/manage a backend proxy--such as an AWS Lambda.

 ## Serverless setup

-> Note: While the code examples focus on a Serverless config, the API Gateway customisation relies on the native AWS CloudFormation API and so this can easily be added to a CloudFormation setup all the same.

 As we are using the [Serverless framework](https://serverless.com) to configure and manage our serverless setup, our API Gateway customisation will live in our `serverless.yml` file.